Tax returns and compliance

 With effect from 1 January 2007, the Revenue commissioners are prepared to accept that tax free subsistence that relates to the provision of accommodation and utility charges may be paid or reimbursed for the first 12 months of a temporary assignment provided that the period of assignment in Ireland does not exceed 24 months.

 Are there any concessions made for expatriates in Ireland?

 A Special Assignee Relief Programme (SARP) was introduced in 2012 which applied to individuals arriving in Ireland during 2012, 2013 or 2014.
-It was announced in Finance Act 2014 that the regime has been extended to 2017.
+It was announced in Finance Act 2014 that the regime has been extended to 2017, and in Finance Act 2017 it was extended for another 3 years, to end on 31 December 2020.
 The relief operates on the basis of providing a tax free deduction from remuneration based on a formula as follows:

 (A-B) X 30%

 Where A is the total remuneration of the employee (with a cap of up to EUR500,000 in the case of an employee who came to Ireland in the years 2012 to 2014) and B is EUR75,000.
 This remuneration cap of €500,000 has been removed for 2015 onwards.